cobbland/todo-list/README.md

 - Tasks can be upgraded to projects
 - Projects containing only one task can be downgraded to tasks
 - Projects and tasks must have titles
-- Projects and tasks can have descriptions
 - Projects and tasks can have notes
-- Consider making descriptions and notes the same thing
 - Projects and tasks can have due dates
 - An unset project due date equals the latest task due date
 - An unset task's due date equals the parent project's due date